 We have included a policy in the Neighbourhood Plan, HS05, that seeks to address the local affordable housing issue by encouraging and facilitating a community housing initiative.

 Our policy aligns with current national planning policies and guidance:

 NPPF paras.
-63 Plan housing to reflect local needs and seek affordable housing in developments of five houses or fewer as a designated rural area
+78-79 plan housing development to reflect local needs and seek rural exception sites to provide affordable housing

 NPPG para.
 006 Using guidance to identify needs